 The Astronomical Society of Rowan County (A.S.R.C.) was established June 21, 1981.
 Annual membership dues are still only $15 per year for an individual, and only $25 per year for the whole family!
 Meetings are usually held on the second Saturday of the month.
 Due to the unpredictability of the weather however, meetings and event dates are often changed and it is best to call and confirm the date and time of the next meeting or scheduled event.

 The organization is the direct result of the efforts put forth by it’s three founding members, Mrs. Ellen Trexler, Mr. Grady Withers and Mr. Jim Torrence.
-Mrs. Trexler, now deceased was a retired educator in the Rowan County School System, and former Space Science Specialist for the Margaret C. Woodson Planetarium.
+Mrs. Trexler, was a retired educator in the Rowan County School System, and former Space Science Specialist for the Margaret C. Woodson Planetarium.
 Her limitless energy and love of science is what sparked an interest in science for many young minds throughout the years, and was one of the driving forces behind the success of the A.S.R.C.

 In the clubs early years meetings were held at the Margaret C. Woodson Planetarium.
 The facility underwent an upgrade in the late 1980’s, even implementing a few additions recommended by the astronomy club such as the observing deck and an elevator for access by handicapped persons.
 Unfortunately, after the renovations were completed to the facility, budgetary restrictions mandated that persons or clubs must start paying a usage fee to gain access to the facility.
 For a small astronomy club with limited financial resources the cost was too high and the club was forced to find alternate accommodations.